micropython/micropython-esp32-ulp/docs/index.rst

 Advanced usage
 --------------

-In real world applications, you might want to separate the assembly stage from the loading/running stage, to avoid having to assemble the code on every startup.
+In some applications you might want to separate the assembly stage from the loading/running stage, to avoid having to assemble the code on every startup.
-This can be useful for battery-powered applications, where every second of sleep time matters.
+This can be useful in battery-powered applications where every second of sleep time matters.

-Splitting the assembly and load stage can be combined with other techniques to for example implement a caching mechansim for the ULP binary, which automatically updates the binary every time the assembly source code changes.
+Splitting the assembly and load stage can be combined with other techniques, for example to implement a caching mechansim for the ULP binary that automatically updates the binary every time the assembly source code changes.

-The ``esp32_ulp.assemble_file`` function stores the assembled and linked binary into a file with a ``.ulp`` extension, which can later be loaded directly without assembling the source again.
+The ``esp32_ulp.assemble_file`` function can be used to assemble and link an assembly source file into a machine code binary file with a ``.ulp`` extension.
+That file can then be loaded directly without assembling the source again.

 1. Create/upload an assembly source file and run the following to get a loadable ULP binary as a ``.ulp`` file:

    .. code-block:: python

       import esp32_ulp
       esp32_ulp.assemble_file('code.S')  # this results in code.ulp

 2. The above prints out the offsets of all global symbols/labels.
 For the next step, you will need to note down the offset of the label, which represents the entry point to your code.

 3. Now load and run the resulting binary as follows: